Diophantine Geometry over Groups VIII: Stability

 \vglue 1pc \proclaim{Theorem 5.1} The elementary theory of a non-abelian free group is stable. \endproclaim

-\nfp The argument we use is a rather straightforward modification of the argument that was used in the minimal (graded) rank case (theorem 1.6).
+\nfp The argument that we use is a rather straightforward modification of the argument that was used in the minimal (graded) rank case (theorem 1.9).
 Let $L(p,q)$ be a definable set over a non-abelian free group $F_k$.
+As in the proof of theorem 1.9, we need to use the objects and terminology that is used in the sieve procedure that finally leads to quantifier elimination, and is presented in [Se5] and [Se6].
+The exact definitions of these objects is long and involved, and we refer the reader to section 1 in [Se5] for a detailed presentation of them.

+The sieve procedure, that is used to prove quantifier elimination, is much more difficult in the general case [Se6], in comparison with the minimal rank case (section 1 in [Se5]).
+Still, the overall strategy for quantifier elimination, and the output of the sieve procedure in the general case and in the minimal rank case are similar.

-Recall that with the definable set $L(p,q)$ the sieve procedure [Se6] associates a finite collection of graded (PS) resolutions that terminate in rigid and solid limit groups (with respect to the parameter subgroup $<p,q>$), and with each such graded resolution it associates a finite collection of graded closures that are composed from Non-Rigid, Non-Solid, Left, Root, Extra PS, and collapse extra PS resolutions (see definitions 1.25-1.30 of [Se5] for the exact definitions).
+Recall that as for minimal rank definable sets, with a (general) definable set, $L(p,q)$, the sieve procedure associates a finite collection of graded PS resolutions, and with each such graded PS resolution it associates a finite collection of graded closures of these resolutions that contains Non-Rigid, Non-Solid, Left, Root, Extra PS, and collapse extra PS resolutions (see definitions 1.25-1.30 of [Se5] for the exact definitions of these resolutions).

-By the sieve procedure, that eventually leads to quantifier elimination over a free group, the definable set $L(p,q)$ is equivalent to those specializations of the terminal rigid and solid limit groups of the PS resolutions constructed along the sieve procedure, for which the collection of Non-Rigid, Non-Solid, Left, Root and extra PS resolutions (minus the specializations that factor through the associated collapse extra PS resolutions) do not form a covering closure.

-Therefore, as in the minimal (graded) rank case, using the output of the sieve procedure and the resolutions it constructs, with each terminating rigid or solid limit group $Term$ of a PS resolution along the sieve procedure we associate finitely many sets: \roster item"{(1)}" $B_1(Term)$ - the set of specializations of $<p,q>$ for which the terminal rigid or solid limit group $Term$ admits rigid or strictly solid specializations.

-\item"{(2)}" $B_2(Term)$ - the set of specializations of $<p,q>$ for which the associated Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through the associated collapse extra PS resolutions), associated with the PS resolution that terminates in $Term$, form a covering closure of all the (ungraded) PS resolutions associated with the rigid or strictly solid specializations that are associated with the given specialization of $<p,q>$.

-\item"{(3)}" $B_3(Term)$ - the set of specializations of $<p,q>$ for which the Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through associated collapse extra PS resolutions) form a covering closure of all the (ungraded) PS resolutions associated with a given specialization of $<p,q>$ and with PS resolutions that extend the PS resolution that terminates in $Term$, and for which there exist rigid or strictly solid specializations of $Term$ with respect to that covering closure.